spudlyo/clipetty/README.md

 ## How Clipetty Works

-Clipetty does its magic by assigning the `clipetty-cut` function to Emacs' `interprogram-cut-function` variable, which is what happens when you activate `clipetty-mode`.
+Clipetty does its magic by hooking Emacs' `interprogram-cut-function`, which is what happens when you activate `clipetty-mode`.
 When the mode is active, every time you kill a line or region Clipetty gets sent the content that is destined for the kill ring.
 The `clipetty-cut` function takes this content, converts it to base64, wraps it in an [ANSI OSC](https://en.wikipedia.org/wiki/ANSI_escape_code#Escape_sequences) 52 escape sequence, and then sends it to your terminal.
 Terminal programs which support OSC 52 commands will react to this by stripping off the escape sequence, decoding the base64 content, and then inserting the resulting string into the system clipboard.

 <a id="terminals"></a>